Copenhagen Queer Festival

 By day we will have workshops and discussions in the queer festival space.
 By night we will have performances, events and parties in other venues hosted by some of the existing queer groups in Copenhagen.

 There will be a daily schedule with a day and an evening schedule that will be announced in advance.
-The organizing group that has made this schedule will be visible during the festival, so that we can all be able to elaborate on it if needed.
+The organising group that has made this schedule will be visible during the festival, so that we can all be able to elaborate on it if needed.

-By collaborating with exsisting queer inspired groups, making it possible to contribute online before the festival and being open to new solutions, we hope to have made a structure that feels safe and still encourages people to get involved in our space.
-We strongly encourage DIY initiatives thoughout the festival.
+By collaborating with existing queer inspired groups, making it possible to contribute online before the festival and being open to new solutions, we hope to have made a structure that feels safe and still encourages people to get involved in our space.
+We strongly encourage DIY initiatives throughout the festival.

 No space can be 100 % safe.
 We still seek to create a safer queer-feminist space free from oppression and discrimination.
 By communicating as honest and clear as possible, we want everybody to be able to make safer separatist spaces within our space if needed.
-Respect each other's boundaries and needs to create new and possibly seperatist spaces.
+Respect each other's boundaries and needs to create new and possibly separatist spaces.

 Queer Festival 2016!

-We are back!!
-A fresh big group of people have started organizing a queer festival for 2015.
+Here we go again!
+A fresh group of people have started organising a queer festival for 2016.

 ...
-If you would like to take part of the conflict resolution group, create/plan/organize workshops, be an awesome janitor, help in the kitchen, or anything else, please let us know!Added 22.02.2014 19:20
+When we get closer to the time, we will give a call out for people who want to be part of the conflict resolution group, create/plan/organise workshops, be an awesome janitor, help in the kitchen, or anything else.
+We will provide all the relevant information for you to contact us and let us know!Added 22.02.2014 19:20

 Safer Spaces policy workshop